Driving In Albania: Everything You NEED To Know 2026

 Renting A Car In Albania

 Renting a car in Albania is super easy.
-There are several well-known companies which operate in Albania, including Europcar and Enterprise.
+There are several well-known companies operating in Albania, including Europcar and Enterprise.

 We opted for a small car which made navigating the narrow winding roads super easy, though we did have to be careful on a couple of unpaved roads heading down to the beach (more on that later!).